JikaiSH/betterdiscordthemes/README.md

+# BetterDiscordThemes
-# BetterDiscordThemes My better discord themes !
+My better discord themes !
-# ⚫ JKBetterBlack - Enjoy better but with a better dark ! - Download: NOT NOW
+# ⚫ JKBetterBlack
+- Enjoy discord but with a better dark !
+- Download: NOT NOW